vives-ai-edge/workshop/src/01-hello-world/03-run-inference/index.md

 ### Bringing it all together

 All parts of the application are now ready to be used.
-The only thing that rests is to integrate them.
+The only thing that remains is to integrate them.

 An `AllOpsResolver` instance is declared.
 This will be used by the interpreter to access the operations that are used in the model.
 This uses a lot of memory.
 Since a model will only use a subset of operations, it is recommended that real world applications only load the operations that are actually needed.